naibaf-1/GNOME-Wallpaper-Collection/README.md

 2) Please store the images into a folder into "/auto-switch wallpaper/backgrounds/".
 Please respect those regulations:
    - Call the folder like this: *NameOfTheWallpaper*
    - Call the image files like this:
-       - light mode images: *NameOfTheWallpaper-l*
+       - light mode images: *nameOfTheWallpaper-l*
-       - dark mode images: *NameOfTheWallpaper-d*
+       - dark mode images: *nameOfTheWallpaper-d*
 3) Please store the .xml file into "/auto-switch wallpaper/gnome-background-properties/" and name it like this:
      *NameOfTheWallpaper.xml*